RAF Mount Pleasant: Airlines and destinations

 Using the IATA airport code MPN, Mount Pleasant Complex also acts as the Falkland Islands' only international airport, along with its military role.
 Flights open to civilian passengers are operated twice each week.
 The Hercules C-130 Transport Force operating out of RAF Lyneham supplied a direct non-stop service from RAF Lyneham via Ascension, Wideawake Airfield.
 From Ascension the flight was direct involving in-flight refuelling from a C-130 tanker.
 The flight duration was usually about 12 hours down and 13 hours back.
 The last scheduled flight in the world involving in-flight refuelling was carried out by a crew of 24 Squadron in C-130 XV291 during the period 18–23 March 1989.
 This was the 650th and last of its type carried out by RAF Lyneham C-130s.
 Flights were then operated directly by the RAF using the Lockheed TriStars of 216 Squadron.
 Starting in autumn 2008, these flights were operated on behalf of the Royal Air Force by a civilian airline, Flyglobespan.
 Since the airline's bankruptcy in 2009, the flights have been operated by Air Tahiti Nui, Titan Airways, Air Seychelles and Hi Fly.
 The service is now operated by AirTanker using Airbus Voyager aircraft.
 Up to 2022, they flew to and from RAF Brize Norton in Oxfordshire, with a refuelling stop at Cape Verde because the runway at RAF Ascension Island was closed.
 With the opening of one side of the runway at Ascension in 2022, normal flights could resume.
 Repairs to both sides of the runway at Ascension Island were fully completed in Spring of 2023.

 On 2 March 2012, the Argentinian President Cristina Fernández de Kirchner called for Aerolíneas Argentinas flights to Buenos Aires to replace LATAM Airlines flights to Chile.
 The idea of flights to Argentina was not supported on the islands, because this might result in Argentina having a monopoly on commercial flights and controlling all commercial air access.

 On 2 April 2012, Uruguayan company Air Class Líneas Aéreas gained permission from the Uruguayan Ministry of Defence to start a commercial flight to the Falkland Islands.

+By the 2020s, the UK Ministry of Defence was the only operator providing flights to RAF Mount Pleasant: on 8 June 2020, a Voyager aircraft completed a non-stop flight from RAF Brize Norton to RAF Mount Pleasant in 15 hours 9 minutes, a new record.